Prostate Cancer Awareness Month - September

 History

-Prostate cancer is the second most common cancer, surpassed only by skin cancer.
-The first operation to remove the prostate was performed by Hampton Young at Johns Hopkins Hugh Hospital in 1904.
-Since then, specialists have been looking for new methods of treatment.
-For example, they injected radium into the prostate.
-They also used various surgical methods, and in 1962 they began to use megavolt radiation.
-However, all of these techniques helped only patients in whom cancer cells were located only in the prostate gland.
-Also in 1966, a special rating system was proposed, on the basis of which doctors determined whether the risk of prostate cancer was low, intermediate or high.
+Prostate cancer is the second most common cancer among men, after skin cancer.
+The first operation to remove the prostate was performed by Dr. Hugh Hampton Young at Johns Hopkins Hospital in 1904.
+Since then, new treatment methods have been developed, such as injecting radium into the prostate and utilizing a variety of surgical techniques.
+In 1962, megavolt radiation therapy was introduced, benefitting patients whose cancer remained within the prostate gland.
+By 1966, a grading system was established to help doctors categorize prostate cancer risk as low, intermediate, or high.

-• In terms of prevalence, prostate cancer is ahead of such types of cancer as colon, kidney, and stomach cancer, and melanoma.
+• Prostate cancer is more prevalent than colon, kidney, stomach cancer, and melanoma.

-When is Prostate Cancer Awareness Month celebrated in 2023?
+When is Prostate Cancer Awareness Month in 2025?

-Prostate Cancer Awareness Month is observed on September 1 each year.
+Prostate Cancer Awareness Month is observed annually starting September 1.

 Observations